Jessica Lee Gonzales

 Assistant Director of Bands, Concert Band

 Subscribe to Mr. Teti’s Remind for Concert Band Updates!

-Adrian Teti is an educator and performer in the Austin area, and is extremely excited to begin his band directing career at Four Points Middle School.
+Adrian Teti is an educator and performer in the Austin area.
 Prior to his arrival at FPMS, Adrian earned his Master’s degree in instrumental music education from Texas State University, where he served as a teacher for undergraduate brass techniques classes, as well as the teacher’s assistant for Dr. Mary Ellen Cavitt and Dr. Amy Simmons.
 While at Texas State, Adrian also sat as Principal and Co-Principal trombone in the Texas State trombone choir under the direction of Dr. Martin McCain, and was a finalist for the 2015 Texas State Concerto Competition.
 Prior to his arrival in Texas in 2008, Adrian received a bachelor’s degree in trombone performance from the University of Maryland, where he was a 3-year member of the Wind Ensemble/Philharmonic Orchestra rotation, and a student of John Huling and Craig Mulcahy.

 Prior to band directing, Adrian served as a full-time low-brass private lesson teacher in Round Rock, where he routinely taught 50-60 students per week.
 Many of these students achieved high levels of success, including All-State, All-Area, and All-Region placements in TMEA Region 26 competitions, and consistent superior ratings at Solo and Ensemble festivals.
 Several are now majoring in music at institutions of higher learning.

 Adrian currently lives in Austin, and continues to be motivated and inspired by the wonderful students and staff he has the privilege of working with each day.